Post by Shihan Essence.

 Looking for the ULTIMATE workout?
 Kickboxing and MMA fitness just that!
 A high intensity, FULL BODY WORKOUT that includes the grace of Karate, the power of Muay Thai, coupled with Heavy & Speed bags, Focus mitts, Jump ropes, Balance ball, Battle ropes, Tire training and modern fitness techniques.

-strength, TONE up, LOSE weight, LEARN basic self defense, Develop COMBAT skills and enhance your CARDIO endurance & flexibility and BURN over 800 calories per WORKOUT!
+You will BUILD strength, TONE up, LOSE weight, LEARN basic self defense, Develop COMBAT skills and enhance your CARDIO endurance & flexibility and BURN over 800 calories per WORKOUT!

 If these are not enough reason for your to start your martial arts JOURNEY, then you wont find anything else that even comes close!